mcmchris/expert-projects/gesture-appliances-control-brainchip.md

 ```
 - The first parameter `class-pose.py` is the project's main script to be run.
 - `akida_model.fbz` is the Meta TF model name we downloaded from our Edge Impulse project.
-- `0` force the script to use the first camera on the available ones list.
+- `0` force the script to use the first camera available.

 The project will start running and printing the inference results continuously in the terminal.